 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Tomato Avocado Salad with Edamame is a great option for low-carb or Keto diets with only 5 net carbs per serving!
 All the ingredients here do have some carbs, but they’re also loaded with nutritional benefits, and edamame has lots of fiber so it’s low in net carbs.
 This is also good or for any phase of the original South Beach Diet, although it might be a bit of a splurge on fat for South Beach.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This favorite salad with tomato, avocado, and edamame was first posted in 2009, probably with a photo that would make me shudder now.
 The recipe was last updated in 2023, with greatly improved photos and more information.